mikegagnon/sokoban/README.md

 ```

-# Part 1. `Sokoban` class
+# Part 2.
+The `Sokoban` class

 Since `Sokoban` and `Viz` are independent modules, we can implement them in any order.
-Skip to Part 2 if you feel like it.
+Skip to Part 3 if you feel like it.

 ## Lecture 3.

 Put together an `index.html` file that imports `sokoban.js`.
 Add the `Snapshot` class and the *pieceId* values to `sokoban.js`.

-# Part 2. `Viz` class

 # Part 3.
+The `Viz` class

+# Part 4.
 Putting it all together